NabilNewaz/transactions-import-uddoktapay-for-piprapay/readme.txt

 == Description ==

-Advance Analytics is a powerful PipraPay plugin that provides detailed transaction analytic to the PipraPay Payment Panel App — completely free.
-Get comprehensive insights into your payment data.
+Transactions Import From Uddoktapay is a powerful PipraPay plugin that provides import transactions from Uddoktapay — completely free.

 **Key Features:**
-* Detailed Transaction Analytics
+* Import old transactions from Uddoktapay.
-* Payment Trend Analysis
+* Mapping the payments methods
 * User-friendly Dashboard

 **Why Use Advance Analytics?**